Rusal

-United Company Rusal (МКПАО «ОК РУСАЛ») is the world's second largest aluminium company by primary production output (as of 2016).
+United Company Rusal (МКПАО «ОК РУСАЛ») is a Russian aluminum company.
+It was the world's second largest aluminium company by primary production output in 2016.
 It was the largest until overtaken by China Hongqiao Group in 2015.
 Rusal accounts for almost 9% of the world's primary aluminium output and 9% of the world's alumina production.
 Rusal was founded by major Russian industrialist Oleg Deripaska.

 The United Company was formed by the merger of Rusal (Русский алюминий), SUAL, and the alumina assets of Glencore, completed in March 2007.
 According to its own statistics, Rusal accounts for 6.2% of the world's primary aluminium output and 6.5% of the world's alumina production, while operating assets in 13 countries over five continents, employing over 61,000 people across its international operations and offices.

 The company is incorporated in Jersey, where it has its financial centre, but its headquarters are in Moscow, Russian Federation.
 UC Rusal is a public limited company and its shares are traded on the Moscow Stock Exchange, Hong Kong Stock Exchange, and European Stock Exchange.
 Since 25 September 2020, the company changed its place of registration from Jersey to Kaliningrad, Russia.
 In 2021 Rusal announced a proposal to demerge its high carbon assets and change its name to AL+.